 - QLED stands for quantum dot LED.
 It uses LED technology but uses Quantum Dots for Colours.
 Meaning when you provide the Quantum Dots energy (Blue-Light) they glow in different colours depending on their size like red, green, and blue

 - QLED emits pure Blue, Red, and Green colours.
-This helps them achieve very accurate colours and most QLED display on the market have support for the benchmark DCI-P3 standard (which means its high colour accuracy)
+This helps them achieve very accurate colours and most QLED displays on the market have support for the benchmark DCI-P3 standard (which means its high colour accuracy)

 - QLED is a type of LED display but is simply much better.

 Not all QLEDs are the same, cheaper TV using QLED is not the same as expensive TV using QLED, so don’t get along the marketing hype.
 I would highly recommend checking out the reviews of QLED TV before buying.
 Here are the newest QLED TVs on the market.

 OLED (Organic LED)

 OLED has been prevalent in the industry for quite a long time.
-In fact, there’s a good chance your phone is using an OLED display or AMOLED (it’s the same as OLED display).
+In fact, there’s a good chance your phone is using an OLED display or AMOLED (it’s the same as an OLED display).
 The most expensive TVs also seem to use OLED.